A Simple and Approximately Optimal Mechanism for an Additive Buyer

 Having established a bound on the revenue of the tail, we turn to the welfare of the core.
-For this, we use the definition of $r_i = \SRev(D_i)$ to directly bound $Pr[v_i > x]$ for all $x$, and then take an expectation over the range of the core.
+For this, we use the definition of $r_i = \SRev(D_i)$ to directly bound $\Pr_{v_i \leftarrow D_i}[v_i > x]$ for all $x$, and then take an expectation over the range of the core.

-\begin{proposition} For a single buyer, and any $c > 0$, if $t_i = cn$ for all $i$, then $(1+\ln c + \ln n) \SRev(D) \geq \Welfare(D_\emptyset^C)$. \end{proposition} \begin{proof} Note that $\Welfare(D_\emptyset^C) = \sum_i \Welfare(D_i^C) \leq \sum_i \int_0^{cnr_i} Pr[v_i > x]dx$.
+\begin{proposition} For a single buyer, and any $c \geq 1/n$, if $t_i = cn$ for all $i$, then $(1+\ln c + \ln n) \SRev(D) \geq \Welfare(D_\emptyset^C)$. \end{proposition} \begin{proof} Note that $\Welfare(D_\emptyset^C) = \sum_i \Welfare(D_i^C) \leq \sum_i \int_0^{cnr_i} \Pr_{v_i \leftarrow D_i}[v_i > x]dx$.
 The last inequality would be equality if we replaced $v_i$ with a random variable drawn from $D_i^C$, but since $v_i$ stochastically dominates such a random variable, we get an inequality instead.
-As the optimal revenue of $D_i$ is $r_i$, this means that $Pr[v_i > x] \leq \min\{1,r_i/x\}$.
+As the optimal revenue of $D_i$ is $r_i$, this means that $\Pr_{v_i\leftarrow D_i}[v_i > x] \leq \min\{1,r_i/x\}$.
 So we have